With Older Son’s 25th birthday quickly approaching, it’s time for me to write up a few things I think I know about motherhood.

 I said this all through middle school, high school and college.
 I say it to him now.

 People love to act as if youth is some magical time.
 It can be but it’s hard becoming who you are going to be.
 Never forget that.
-If someone tells you there is an easy way to do this, they are selling something and it’s probably a cult.
+If someone tells you there is an easy way to grow into an adult human, they are selling something and it’s probably a cult.
 Run, do not walk, to the nearest exit.

 That about covers it